 His first children’s book Steve the Alien was an Amazon #1 Best-Seller and his second, Lucy and Chester’s Amazing Adventures! was an Amazon #1 New Release.

-His brand new self-improvement book Habits for Success – Inspired Ideas to Help You Soar has been incredibly received and getting rave reviews.
+His new self-improvement book Habits for Success – Inspired Ideas to Help You Soar was an Amazon #1 Best-Seller and was selected as a Book Excellence Award Winner (international book contest) in the Motivational book category.

 Brian walks his talk and happily shares his own journey and personal stories in hopes of authentically inspiring others.
 Whether it’s a personalized talk, presentation, discussion of his work, or a workshop, Brian’s goal is to be of service, facilitate growth and share.
 Learn more at his Speaker page.